Basis-Theory/basistheory-integration-guides/collections/concepts/what-are-tenants.md

 # What are Tenants?

 Everything starts with a Tenant in your Basis Theory account.
-This is where you configure Basis Theory, and where your Tokens and Applications are defined, managed, and stored.
-You’re allowed to create as many Tenants as you’d like within Basis Theory.
-You can use these to isolate different domains of data, and to support your Software Development Life Cycle (SDLC).
+This is an isolated environment where your [Tokens](/concepts/what-are-tokens) and [Applications](/concepts/what-are-applications) are defined, managed, and stored.
+Data is not shared between Tenants, but you’re allowed to create as many Tenants as you’d like within Basis Theory.
+You can use multiple Tenants to isolate different domains of data, and to support your Software Development Life Cycle (SDLC).

 ## How It Works